-The “Ebbrezza di Noè” (“The Drunkenness of Noah”) (Figure 3) preserved at the Chigi Palace is one of the numerous replicas produced by Andrea Sacchi in the second half of the XVII century.
-The dating of the painting is definitely not certain as well as the possibility of establishing whether it is the first version or one of the many replicas [29], [30].
-The great number of copies of this painting is due to the following reasons: the importance of the biblical topic from the Genesis and the constant search for perfection of the painter in its artistic production.
+The ‘Ebbrezza di Noè’ (‘The Drunkenness of Noah’) (Figure 3), preserved at the Chigi Palace, is one of the numerous replicas produced by Andrea Sacchi in the second half of the XVII century.
+The dating of the painting is uncertain, as is the possibility of establishing whether it is the original version or one of the many replicas [29], [30].
+The large number of copies of this painting is due to the following reasons: the importance of this biblical story from Genesis and the painter’s constant search for perfection in its artistic production.

-The painting represents a famous biblical theme where Noah is lying on a rock because of his drunkenness and, owing to this reason, he is derided by Cam, while the more modest and respectful brothers, Sem and Jafet, look away.
-Such a theme was extensively represented during the Renaissance, lasting until the XVII century, according to more pagan views as those referring to bacchanal models [31].
+The painting represents a famous biblical scene in which Noah is lying on a rock because of his drunkenness and, for this reason, he is being derided by Cam, while the more modest and respectful brothers, Sem and Jafet, look away.
+This scene was represented extensively during the Renaissance period, lasting until the XVII century, referring also to more pagan views, such as those relating to bacchanal models [31].

 Figure 3.
-Andrea Sacchi, “Ebbrezza di Noè”, n.a., oil on canvas, 150 × 205 cm, Chigi Palace, Ariccia.
+Andrea Sacchi, ‘Ebbrezza di Noè’, n.a., oil on canvas, 150 × 205 cm, Chigi Palace, Ariccia.

 methods

-Among the mid-infrared imaging techniques, PT has become one of the most used method for the investigation of cultural heritage [32], [33].
-It is one of the so called photothermal techniques which have been widely used for the determination of the thermal transport properties of several kind of materials [34]–[39].
+Among the mid-infrared imaging techniques, PT has become one of the most used methods for the investigation of cultural heritage [32], [33].
+It is one of the so-called photothermal techniques, which have been widely used for the determination of the thermal transport properties of several kinds of material [34]-[39].
 PT provides a sequence of IR images, referred to as thermograms [40].
-The presence of sub-surface feature leads to local modifications in the amount of emitted IR radiation and, hence, to the formation of contrast in the recorded IR images.
-In the case of semi-transparent media, such as paintings, the contrast in the thermograms is originated from differences in the local optical properties of the subsurface features with respect to those of the surrounding material.
-More specifically, there are two main opto-thermal mechanisms, which enable to display the buried features.
+The presence of a sub-surface feature leads to local modifications in the amount of emitted IR radiation and, hence, to the formation of contrast in the recorded IR images.
+In the case of semi-transparent media, such as paintings, the contrast in the thermograms originates in the differences in the local optical properties of the subsurface features compared to those of the surrounding material.
+More specifically, there are two main opto-thermal mechanisms that enable the buried features to be displayed.
 The first mechanism occurs when the features are located at a depth in the sample smaller than the penetration depth of the heating VIS light.
-In this case the different absorption properties in the visible range of the features with respect to the surroundings may result in a different local temperature rise and, hence, in a contrasted IR emission recorded in the thermograms.
-On the other hand, when the depth of the subsurface element is too large to be reached by the incident light, the heating of the buried features can only be associated with the heat diffusing in the sample depth.
-Under such circumstances, the contrast is mainly due to different local values of the IR emissivity.
+In this case, the different absorption properties in the visible range of the features with respect to the surroundings may result in a different local temperature increase and, hence, in the contrasted IR emission being recorded in the thermograms.
+However, when the depth of the subsurface element is too large to be reached by the incident light, the heating of the buried features can only be associated with the diffusion of the heat in the sample depth.
+Under such circumstances, the contrast is mainly due to the different local values of the IR emissivity.

-In the MIR technique, the images are obtained by directing onto the sample mid-infrared radiation coming from a suitable source.
-Here, the image contrast is mainly originated from local difference in the reflection of the mid-infrared radiation [41].
-For this reason, unlike PT, MIR does not provide information about the depth of the detected features and its application shows some limitations in the detection of features buried beneath layers strongly diffusing mid-infrared radiation.
+In the MIR technique, the images are obtained by directing mid-infrared radiation from a suitable source onto the sample.
+Here, the image contrast originates primarily from the local difference in the reflection of the mid-infrared radiation [41].
+For this reason, unlike PT, MIR does not provide information about the depth of the detected features, and its application shows some limitations in the detection of features buried beneath layers that strongly diffuse mid-infrared radiation.